How To Decorate A Room With Classics And Trendy Decor

 Can something be trendy and also classic?

 Yes, A classic usually starts out as a trend.
 However, it stays a trend for so long that it becomes a classic- a tried and true item that will always be in style.
-Then a classic can have a resurgence of a huge wave of popularity, so it becomes a trend.
+A classic can also have a resurgence of a wave of popularity, so it becomes a trend.

 What is timeless design?

-Timeless designs are class designs.
-They are so widely loved they will not go out of style.
+Timeless designs are classic designs.
+They are so widely loved they do not go out of style.

 What colors are classic?